Missouri Hyperloop

-The Missouri Hyperloop is a proposed high-speed transportation route in the U.S. state of Missouri.
+The Missouri Hyperloop was a proposed high-speed transportation route in the U.S. state of Missouri.
 The hyperloop would connect the cities of St. Louis, Columbia, and Kansas City, complementing the busy Interstate 70.
 Cross-state travel between Missouri's two largest cities would be reduced from four hours to under 30 minutes.

 In 2017, the Missouri Hyperloop Coalition was formed as a partnership between Virgin Hyperloop One, the University of Missouri, and engineering firm Black & Veatch.
 The coalition released a report that concluded such a hyperloop was feasible, the first such study in the United States.
-Benefits touted by the study include annual monetary savings of 500 million, fast and cheap travel for over 5 million people in Missouri's two largest metropolitan areas, and connecting technology and research centers including the University of Missouri.
+It touts benefits including annual savings of $500 million, fast and cheap travel for over 5 million people in Missouri's two largest metropolitan areas, and connecting technology and research centers including the University of Missouri.

-In 2019, Missouri Governor Mike Parson announced the formation of a “Blue Ribbon” panel to examine the details of funding and construction, including a potential 10–15 mi test track.
+In 2019, Missouri Governor Mike Parson announced the formation of a Blue Ribbon panel to examine the details of funding and construction, including a potential 10–15 mi test track.
 The corridor has been described as an ideal location because of its relative flatness, population density, and preexisting infrastructure.
-Virgin Hyperloop CEO Jay Walder referred to Missouri as a “model process” for planning hyperloops.
+Virgin Hyperloop CEO Jay Walder referred to Missouri as a "model process" for planning hyperloops.

 In June 2019, Virgin Hyperloop One announced a partnership with the Sam Fox School of Design & Visual Arts of Washington University in St. Louis to further investigate different proposals for the Missouri Hyperloop.

+In October 2020, West Virginia was announced as the location for the test track, though this was never constructed.
+In December 2023, Hyperloop One announced it was shutting down after failing to obtain any contracts to build a working system.